Elastic (NYSE:ESTC) Issues Q3 2022 Earnings Guidance

 Elastic (NYSE:ESTC) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $-0.240-$-0.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.220.
 The company issued revenue guidance of $207 million-$209 million, compared to the consensus revenue estimate of $202.59 million.Elastic also updated its FY 2022 guidance to $-0.610-$-0.510 EPS.

-Elastic (NYSE:ESTC) last issued its quarterly earnings results on Wednesday, December 1st.
-The company reported ($0.09) EPS for the quarter, beating analysts’ consensus estimates of ($0.16) by $0.07.
-The firm had revenue of $206.00 million during the quarter, compared to the consensus estimate of $194.57 million.
-Elastic had a negative return on equity of 26.26% and a negative net margin of 21.54%.
-Elastic’s revenue for the quarter was up 42.1% on a year-over-year basis.
-During the same quarter in the prior year, the business posted ($0.22) earnings per share.
-As a group, equities analysts expect that Elastic will post -1.85 earnings per share for the current year.
+Elastic (NYSE:ESTC) last released its earnings results on Wednesday, December 1st.
+The company reported ($0.09) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.16) by $0.07.
+The business had revenue of $206.00 million for the quarter, compared to analyst estimates of $194.57 million.
+Elastic had a negative return on equity of 29.13% and a negative net margin of 22.18%.
+Elastic’s revenue was up 42.1% on a year-over-year basis.
+During the same quarter in the prior year, the company posted ($0.22) earnings per share.
+As a group, equities research analysts expect that Elastic will post -1.85 EPS for the current fiscal year.

-In other news, Director Steven Schuurman sold 500,000 shares of the firm’s stock in a transaction on Wednesday, September 8th.
-The stock was sold at an average price of $165.35, for a total value of $82,675,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Shay Banon sold 3,700 shares of the firm’s stock in a transaction on Friday, October 22nd.
-The stock was sold at an average price of $170.09, for a total value of $629,333.00.
+In other news, insider Paul Andrew Appleby sold 7,930 shares of the stock in a transaction on Tuesday, September 21st.
+The stock was sold at an average price of $163.71, for a total value of $1,298,220.30.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Shay Banon sold 111,277 shares of the stock in a transaction on Monday, October 25th.
+The shares were sold at an average price of $173.01, for a total value of $19,252,033.77.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 758,740 shares of company stock valued at $126,624,070.
-Corporate insiders own 20.40% of the company’s stock.
+In the last ninety days, insiders sold 251,292 shares of company stock worth $42,739,291.
+Company insiders own 20.40% of the company’s stock.

 Elastic NV engages in the provision of open source search and analytics engine services.
 It offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.
 The firms Elastic Stack product comprises Elasticsearch, a distributed, real-time search and analytics engine, and data store for various types of data, including textual, numerical, geospatial, structured, and unstructured; Kibana, a user interface, management, and configuration interface for the Elastic Stack; Beats, a single-purpose data shippers for sending data from edge machines to Elasticsearch or Logstash; and Logstash, a data processing pipeline for ingesting data into Elasticsearch or other storage systems.